ansible-collections/ibm_zos_cics/docs/source/modules/stop_cics.rst

 Synopsis
 --------

-Stop a CICS Region using CEMT PERFORM SHUTDOWN.
-The shutdown-assist transaction will be used if SDTRAN is specified in the CICS Region system initialisation parameters.
-The task will run until the region has successfully shutdown or the shutdown has failed.
+Stop a CICS region by using CEMT PERFORM SHUTDOWN.
+You can choose to perform a NORMAL or IMMEDIATE shutdown.
+During a NORMAL or IMMEDIATE shutdown, a shutdown assist program should run to enable CICS to shut down in a controlled manner.
+By default, the CICS-supplied shutdown assist transaction, CESD is used.
+You can specify a custom shutdown assist program in the SDTRAN system initialization parameter.
+The task runs until the region has successfully shut down, or until the shutdown fails.